josephluck/internote/README.md

 No messy overwrites, Internote will let you know if you're about to overwrite your note.

+**Password-less login**

+Always forget your password?
+Just enter your e-mail and receive a one-time-passcode to sign up or sign in.

 **More**

 Many more features are [planned](https://github.com/josephluck/internote/issues) and if you feel like lending a hand, feel free to contribute to any of the open issues.